 Georgia Department of Economic Development

 Georgia Public Broadcasting (GPB)

 Metro Atlanta Chamber of Commerce

 National Charity League

 City of Atlanta Office of Cultural Affairs

 Puppeteers of America

 Theatre Communications Group

 United States Distance Learning Association (USDLA)

-An special puppetry exhibit is installed at Hartsfield-Jackson Atlanta International airport and another at WSB-TV Studios in Atlanta.
+A special puppetry exhibit is installed at the WSB-TV Studios in Atlanta.